dotnet/docs/docs/standard/parallel-programming/chaining-tasks-by-using-continuation-tasks.md

 ## Associate state with continuations

 You can associate arbitrary state with a task continuation.
-The <xref:System.Threading.Tasks.Task.ContinueWith%2A> method provides overloaded versions that each take an <xref:System.Object> value.
-An <xref:System.Object> value represents the state of the continuation.
+The <xref:System.Threading.Tasks.Task.ContinueWith%2A> method provides overloaded versions that each take an <xref:System.Object> value that represents the state of the continuation.
 You can later access this state object by using the <xref:System.Threading.Tasks.Task.AsyncState%2A?displayProperty=nameWithType> property.
 This state object is `null` if you don't provide a value.

 Continuation state is useful when you convert existing code that uses the [Asynchronous Programming Model (APM)](../asynchronous-programming-patterns/asynchronous-programming-model-apm.md) to use the TPL.
 In the APM, you can provide object state in the **Begin**_Method_ method and later you can use the <xref:System.IAsyncResult.AsyncState%2A?displayProperty=nameWithType> property to access that state.
-You also can use the <xref:System.Threading.Tasks.Task.ContinueWith%2A> method to preserve this state when you convert a code that uses the APM to use the TPL.
+To preserve this state when you convert a code that uses the APM to use the TPL, you use the <xref:System.Threading.Tasks.Task.ContinueWith%2A> method.

 Continuation state can also be useful when you work with <xref:System.Threading.Tasks.Task> objects in the Visual Studio debugger.
 For example, in the **Parallel Tasks** window, the **Task** column displays the string representation of the state object for each task.
 For more information about the **Parallel Tasks** window, see [Using the Tasks Window](/visualstudio/debugger/using-the-tasks-window).